YottaDB/YDBDoc/AdminOpsGuide/dbrepl.rst

 Replicating Instance Starts from Backup of Originating Instance (A -> B and A -> P)
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

-The more common scenario for bringing up a replicating instance is to take a backup of the originating instance and bring it up as a replicating instance.
+The most common scenario for bringing up a replicating instance is to take a backup of the originating instance and bring it up as a replicating instance.
 If the backup is a comprehensive backup, the file headers store the journal sequence numbers.

 On A: